This Food Could Lead to Smaller Waist Size, Better Blood Pressure & Healthier Blood Sugar, According to New Research

 A healthy eating pattern is one of the best ways to lead an overall healthy life, maintain a healthy weight and reduce risk for chronic disease.
 But what does that actually look like day-to-day?
 Healthy eating can take many shapes and forms, and can be achieved with foods from any type of cuisine.
 The key is moderation and variety.

 One food that gets an undeserved bad rap is carbohydrates.
 Carbs are crucial for a variety of bodily functions, and they are the type of fuel our brains prefer.
-They can boost our mood, keep our memory sharp and even help us lose weight.
+They can help boost our mood, keep our memory sharp and even help us lose weight.
 But the type of carb is important to consider, as some tend to be more helpful than others.
-Recent research found that whole grains might be the answer to a a whole host of health concerns—blood pressure, blood sugar and waist size (read: visceral belly fat), to name a few.
+Recent research found that whole grains might be the answer to a a whole host of health concerns—blood pressure, blood sugar and waist size (read: visceral fat around the midsection), to name a few.

 Researchers found that those who ate three or more servings of whole grains per day had smaller increases in waist circumference, better blood sugar control and lower blood pressure than participants who ate less than one half of a serving each day.